imanescence/Philosophers/README.md

 </p>

 This project tackles the **classic Dining Philosophers problem**.
 The goal was to correctly manage concurrency by **implementing multithreading** with pthreads, using mutexes to prevent data races and deadlocks.
 Through this, I learned practical synchronization techniques, thread management, and how to handle shared resources safely.

+⚠️ NB: This project was developed and tested exclusively on macOS.
+Compatibility with Linux or other Unix systems is not guaranteed.